The Illinois River Bluffs

 • Groundwater percolating through the calcium-rich rocks and gravel of moraines has created fens; unusual plant species, such as skunk cabbage and spotted phlox, which are tolerant of the resulting alkaline soils, thrive there.

-• Each natural lake of the Illinois' bottomland is not one habitat but several, from seasonally-exposed mud flats to shallow water along the shore to deep water, with a distinct array of plants adapted to each.
+• Each natural lake of the Illinois's bottomland is not one habitat but several, from seasonally-exposed mud flats to shallow water along the shore to deep water, with a distinct array of plants adapted to each.

 Because written records are scant, scientists have had to use other kinds of data to reconstruct what the Illinois River Bluffs looked like before Euro-American settlers arrived around 1820.
 For example, the distinctive soils that develop under wetlands remain so even when the water that formed them is drained away.
 Measuring the present extent of these soils, scientists estimate that wetlands—swampy forests, marshes, seeps and fens, ponds and sedge meadows—then accounted for about one acre in five.

-Scientists also estimate that prior to 1820, about 32% of the Illinois River Bluffs region was covered with some kind of forest.
+Scientists also estimate that prior to 1820, about 32 percent of the Illinois River Bluffs region was covered with some kind of forest.
 Savanna—a not-quite-forest, not-quite-prairie ecosystem in which scattered large trees (usually oaks) dominate a landscape of prairie grasses and forbs—probably covered much of the land.
 Trees also crowded the bottomland along the Illinois, and clung to the sides of tributary ravines where they found water and shelter from prairie fires.
 Prairie of one sort or another covered the rest of the region.

 The mix of woodland, savanna, and prairie found in the bluffs along the Illinois River is one of the largest remnant forest ecosystems left in Illinois.
 Critical to the ecological health of the Illinois River—among other functions, they hold the fragile surface soil against erosion—the bluffs are rich environments in their own right.
 They are home to flying squirrels and many birds.
 (Veeries nest in some woodlands, especially in the Peoria Wilds area.)
 The valley harbors rare plant species such as the decurrent false aster, which exists only in the Illinois River Valley and whose life cycle is adapted to the unique flooding regime found on the Illinois.
 The valley also serves as an essential corridor for transient species, including the federally-threatened bald eagle, the state-threatened bobcat, and many migratory bird species.